 Shop Local: Toy shop launches Christmas toy drive after lockdown support

-One Weston shop has been thriving during pandemic after moving closer to the town’s high street.
+One Weston shop has been thriving during the coronavirus pandemic after moving closer to the town’s high street.

 G3, in Meadow Street, relocated days before the first lockdown in March resulting in a huge boost in trade.